The new kid on the block is the .50 Magnum by legendary gun makers Smith & Wesson.

 The standard .50 Magnum weighs 4.53 lbs, is 15 inches long with the 8.38 inch barrel taking up most of the length.
 Also incorporated is an integral self engaging hammer block with a hammer key-lock safety system.

-The sights have adjustable rear with interchangeable front post.
+The guns sights have adjustable rear with interchangeable front post.
 The sight radius is 10.75 inches.

 Of course it is always up to the shooter what type of grips they want fitted to their revolver, below are some rather nice checkered walnut grips.
 That is one sexy looking gun too.